 The following terms are specific to this document:

-SSTP client: A computer that implements the Secure Socket Tunneling Protocol (SSTP) and that initiates an SSTP connection to an SSTP server over TCP port 443.
+SSTP client: A computer that implements the Secure Socket Tunneling Protocol (SSTP), and that initiates an SSTP connection to an SSTP server over TCP port 443.

-MAY, SHOULD, MUST, SHOULD NOT, MUST NOT: These terms (in all caps) are used as described in [RFC2119].
+MAY, SHOULD, MUST, SHOULD NOT, MUST NOT: These terms (in all caps) are used as defined in [RFC2119].
 All statements of optional behavior use either MAY, SHOULD, or SHOULD NOT.